 But we think that the tools to help them succeed have been missing…until now.

 We have massively lowered the barriers to entry for people to raise money and invest in Europe.
 How are our efforts affecting the venture capital landscape?
 Are we changing the way the future is going to look?

 As a start, we decided to do some digging into the way men and women invest on Odin.
-We were very curious about what the data would say.

 Here’s what we learned…

 Women are >3x more likely to invest in other women

 A whopping 75% of all capital invested by women-led angel syndicates on Odin’s platform was in female or mixed teams.

 This confirms what we already know anecdotally: people build and invest in stuff that interests them.
 Female-focused investment clubs and emerging managers like Sie Ventures, Pact VC, Hermesa and Joanna Invests are run by women - so they are more likely to understand and be interested in the problems that female founders are solving.

 Women-led and mixed founding teams represented 33% of all capital raised on Odin in 2022, vs. 13% for European venture in general.